 Why is Natural Prairie Dairy Expanding to Indiana?

 We are third generation dairy farmers who have been blessed by opportunity.
 We believe in providing the highest quality organic milk to as many consumers as possible.
 Establishing a farm in Indiana will allow us to better serve our customers, and their organic consumers, in the midwest and Eastern region of the country.
 We are eager to apply the best practices we’ve developed over three decades in Texas, to create a best-in-class operation in the midwest.

 How much water will you be using?
 Will it affect my wells?

 Our proposed dairy wells are shallow wells (25-50 feet deep) located in the sand aquifer.
-Due to the wells being so shallow, the area of influence is fairly small only extending 1500 feet from the base of the well.
+Due to the wells being so shallow, the area of influence is fairly small only extending roughly 1500 feet from the base of the well.
 There are no residences or other business located within this area of influence.
 The total amount of water being used by our dairy will be very similar to the amount used by typical irrigation wells in the county.
-We will not be using more water than has historically been used on our farm.

 Should I be concerned about drinking water contamination?